 2. Many learners experience limitations in their working memory capacity, necessitating specific classroom accommodations.
 These learners may struggle with multi-step instructions, complex tasks, or remembering information over short periods, leading to difficulties in learning and following directions (Alloway & Gathercole, 2006).
 Teachers must proactively employ strategies to reduce cognitive load and provide external aids to ensure equitable access to the curriculum.

 3. Commercial "brain training" programmes are largely ineffective at improving working memory capacity in a way that translates to academic gains.
-Research indicates that while some training might show narrow improvements on trained tasks, these benefits rarely generalise to broader cognitive abilities or classroom performance (Melby-Lervåg & Hulme, 2013).
+Research indicates that while some training can show narrow improvements on trained tasks, these benefits rarely generalise to broader cognitive abilities or classroom performance (Melby-Lervåg & Hulme, 2013).
 Teachers should therefore focus on evidence-based instructional strategies rather than relying on such apps.

 4. Teachers can significantly support learners' working memory by implementing practical, evidence-based classroom strategies.
 This includes breaking down complex instructions, providing visual aids, encouraging note-taking, and offering opportunities for repetition and retrieval practice (Willingham, 2008).
 Such approaches help to offload the working memory system, allowing learners to engage more effectively with new learning.